mrvautin/parsa/src/READMESRC.md

 - Validates IP (true/false)
 - Parses a URL query string into an Object
 - Parses a URL into an Object with Host, Path, Hash, Protocol etc
+- Validates whether a string URL is valid
 - Validates Email address (true/false)
 - Extracts numbers and decimals from string
 - Extracts words from string